Great North Run weather: Met Office and BBC issue predictions for Newcastle and South Shields this weekend

 The National Weather Service initially predicted occasional showers throughout raceday, but are expecting drier conditions at the time of writing.

-When the race begins in Newcastle the Met Office is expecting overcast skies with skies clearing into the early afternoon.
-Temperatures are expected to be between 18°C and 20°C when the race starts.
+When the race begins in Newcastle the Met Office is expecting overcast conditions with skies clearing into midday and the early afternoon.
+Temperatures are expected to be around 20°C when the race starts.

-Skies are expected to clear throughout the afternoon with the service expecting sunny conditions from 1pm until around 4pm across South Tyneside including South Shields, where the race will conclude.
+Skies are expected to remain sunny to overcast throughout the afternoon with the service expecting clearer conditions until around 3pm across South Tyneside including South Shields, where the race will conclude.

+The Met Office has also issued a yellow weather warning for Thunderstorms for most of the North East.
+This will run from 2pm until midnight at the time of writing.

 Read South Tyneside's news on the go with our free email newsletters - bringing the headlines to your inbox.
 Catch up on the day's news and sport and enjoy even more from your Gazette.
 Visit our website here to find out more and sign up.

-Temperatures throughout the afternoon are expected to remain at 20°C until the early evening.
+Temperatures throughout the afternoon are expected to remain at 20°C until around 4pm with evening temperatures only falling by a couple of degrees.

-The current Met Office forecast is expecting high levels of humidity in the morning which will fall to around 80% when the race starts.
+The current Met Office forecast is expecting high levels of humidity in the morning which will fall to around 85% when the race starts.
+In South Shields humidity is expected to remain just over 80% throughout the afternoon.

 BBC Weather forecast for the Great North Run 2023

-The BBC’s weather forecast is very different to the Met Office’s prediction with a sunny early morning making way for overcast skies by midday in the North East.
+The BBC’s weather forecast is very different to the Met Office’s prediction with a cloudy morning making way for clearer skies by midday in the North East.

-As the afternoon goes on, the BBC team are predicting showers from around 4pm into the evening with highs of 22°C from around 1pm.
+As the afternoon goes on, the BBC team are predicting showers and a chance of thunderstorms from around 4pm into the evening with highs of 23°C from around 1pm.
 This high is expected to last until around 5pm.

 Neither forecast is predicting any high winds with any breeze remaining below 10 miles per hour all day.